Connecticut Health Foundation Inc

 - Youth leadership development and advocacy training (infrastructure for health equity)

-Center People of Color and Health Equity
+Centre People of Colour and Health Equity

 Successful applications should: